 Visit Alexandria Colonial Tours for tickets, dates, and times.

 Since now I’ve convinced you to stay the night, here are some great ideas for your hotel stay.
 There are many hotels to choose from not only in Old Town but the surrounding area as well!

 Read these reviews and SAVE on your hotel stay below!

 Save up to 30% on TripAdvisor Hotels for your stay in Old Town or Washington D.C. area!

 Why You Should Visit Old Town Alexandria

 I hope I have enticed you to take a trip to Old Town, Alexandria, Virginia!

-I know you will not only love the shopping, food, drinks and Old Town’s Waterfront, you will also love the rich history of the area, walking down its quaint streets and all that this historic town has to offer!
+From all the shopping, food, drinks, and Old Town’s Waterfront, you will love the rich history of the area.
+Take time to walk down its quaint streets and enjoy all that this historic town has to offer!